The Helmet Update

 today is toddler helmets with too-stiff EPS liners that do not crush as they should when a

 toddler hits something hard.
-(The text of his letter is up on our Web server.)
+(The text of his letter is up on our website.)
 As a courtesy,

 Sundahl's comments were considered by the Commission, but it was clear that the die was